 Motivation and Empowerment

-Apply theories of motivation to managing criminal justice personnel.
+- Apply theories of Organizational Effectiveness to the management of criminal justice personnel.

 Personnel Supervision and Evaluation